michelsalib/BCCResqueBundle/README.markdown

 `app/console bcc:resque:worker-start default`

 You can run a worker on several queues just separeate then using `,`.
 If you want a worker on every queues, just use `*`.

 You can also run a worker foreground by adding the `--foreground` option;

+By default `VERBOSE` environment variable is set when calling php-resque
+- `--verbose` option sets `VVERBOSE`
+- `--quiet` disables both so no debug output is thrown

+See php-resque logging option : https://github.com/chrisboulton/php-resque#logging

 ## More features